mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Now that you have the harmonised data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.

 For all the following functions, please ensure the use of the output of the harmonisation function in **TwoSampleMR** package as harmonized dataset.
-During the harmonisation, the column names for chromosome and position of the *Snp* get renamed to *chr.x* and *pos.x*, please make sure that all columns are named as follows:
+Please make sure you have these columns in your harmonised dataset:

 		     gene name or ID : 'exposure',